 Jobs to be Done (JTBD) is a framework that focuses on understanding the specific tasks customers are trying to accomplish - their "jobs" - and how a product or service can be designed to fulfill these jobs.
 It emphasizes customer needs and behaviors over product features and specifications.

-Thought Leaders on the Topic
+Thought Leaders on this

 Anthony Ulwick, Clayton Christensen

 Original Sources or Resources for Further Reading

 bottom of page